 Other measures of location are the median and the mode.
 The median is the value of the member of the population that is in the middle when the members are sorted from smallest to largest.
 Half of the members of the population have values higher than the median, and half have values lower.
 The median is a better measure of location if there are one or two members of the population that are a lot larger (or a lot smaller) than all the rest.
 Such extreme values can make the mean a poor measure of location, while they have little effect on the median.
 If there are an odd number of members of the population, there is no problem finding which member has the median value.
-If there are an even number of members of the population, then there is no single member in the middle.
-In that case, just average together the values of the two members that share the middle.
+If there are an even number of members of the you the values of the two members that share the middle.